digitalocean/mastodon-on-kubernetes/infrastructure/terraform/README.md

 ## Overview

-This section will use [Terraform](https://www.terraform.io/) to provision the DigitalOcean infrastructure to run Mastodon.
+This section describes the usage of [Terraform](https://www.terraform.io/) to provision the DigitalOcean infrastructure to run Mastodon.

 The Terraform code provided in this repository provisions the following: